 Her papers from her first three books and other writing through 2006 are archived at Duke University’s Sallie Bingham Center for Women’s History and Culture.
 That includes extensive files on post-boomer women and feminism dating from the late 1980s.

 Paula is a 1989 graduate in journalism from the University of Illinois.
+After college, she worked her only full-time job (not counting working part-time at TJ Maxx in high school) as city reporter for the Kenosha (WI) News, until getting an op-ed published in the New York Times and leaving to write Feminist Fatale.
 She was born in Chicago and grew up in South Suburban Flossmoor, Illinois.
 She now lives with her husband and two sons in Evanston, IL.